cloudnative-pg/cloudnative-pg/docs/src/benchmarking.md

 job-name   1/1           15s        41s
 ```

-Once the job is completed the results can be gathered by executing:
+After the job is complete, you can gather the results:

 ```
 kubectl logs job/pgbench-job -n <namespace>
 ```